MultiSafepay/docs/content/integration/ready-made/shoptrader/_index.md

 ---
 Free plugin by Shoptrader to integrate MultiSafepay payment solutions into your webshop.

-For supported payment methods, email the Integration Team at <integration@multisafepay.com>
+For supported payment methods, email <integration@multisafepay.com>

 ## Requirements
 You will need a MultiSafepay account.
 See [Getting started](/getting-started/).